microsoft/pxt-ev3/docs/tutorials/make-an-animation.md

 ## Step 5

+Try out your code in the EV3 simulator!

+Press the ``Enter`` button and check that the image shows up as you expected.

+## Step 6

 Open the ``||brick:Brick||`` Toolbox drawer.
 Drag out a ``||brick:set status light||`` block onto the Workspace, and drop it into the ``||brick:on button||`` block after the ``||brick:show image||`` block.

 ```blocks